Flow-based sampling for multimodal and extended-mode distributions in lattice field theory: Extensions other approaches

 Ref.~\cite{Wu:2021tfb} encountered similar problems with high-weight configurations as seen in this study.
 Rather than augmenting flow-based MCMC steps with HMC, that work regulated the effect of high-weight configurations using augmented MCMC (as described in Sec.~\ref{sec:augmented-MCMC}) to propose updates by transformations which are symmetries of the target, but not the model, with the reasoning that all configurations in the symmetry orbit are unlikely to be high-weight.
 This method can be used in combination with or instead of the HMC augmentation used here, although it is unclear whether this approach would be as helpful for the translationally symmetric architectures considered in this work.
 This provides a less expensive alternative to constructing mixtures over the same symmetry groups, which require evaluation of the model for all configurations in the symmetry orbit, rather than possibly only a randomly chosen subset.

 Defensive mixtures~\cite{hesterberg1995weighted} provide another means of incorporating target samples, wherein samples are drawn stochastically from either the model distribution or from the target (necessitating a separate reservoir of target-distributed samples generated with e.g.~HMC).
 This approach directly clips the distribution of reweighting factors, imposing a maximum $w$ even for non-compact variables.
-Unfortunately, this construction requires evaluating the normalized normalized target density ${p = \exp[-S]/Z}$, which is not generally possible in the lattice field theory context.
+Unfortunately, this construction requires the normalized target density ${p = \exp[-S]/Z}$, which is not generally available in the lattice field theory context.
 However, it may be possible to use flow-based stochastic estimators of $Z$~\cite{Nicoli:2020njz} to estimate $w$ for use with reweighting; further work is required to determine the conditions for exactness of this approach.
 It is unclear whether an approach based on stochastic $Z$ estimation can be reconciled with MCMC sampling algorithms like the pseudo-marginal method~\cite{andrieu2009pseudo}.

 Stochastic normalizing flows~\cite{wu2020stochastic} generalize fully deterministic coupling layers to stochastically sampled conditional distributions, while still admitting exact and tractable computation of importance weights.
-It may be possible to use this framework to incorporate updates with (or inspired by) traditional MCMC algorithms directly into the models, rather than using them to augment deterministic flow proposals as done in this work.
+This framework allows incorporation of updates with (or inspired by) traditional MCMC algorithms directly into the models, rather than using them to augment deterministic flow proposals as done in this work.
+This approach is explored in a lattice context its relation to non-equilibrium thermodynamics in Refs.~\cite{Caselle:2022acb,Caselle:2022esc}.

 Validated variational inference~\cite{pmlr-v108-huggins20a} may provide an alternative to MCMC or reweighting, where error estimates from sampling statistics are augmented with systematic errors provided by formal bounds on discrepancies between expectations under different distributions.
 In this framework, these explicit error bounds may be directly related to distances between distributions and can be formally incorporated into the variational inference workflow.
 This can be achieved by using a distance measure that incorporates an underlying metric in the space of probability measures, e.g.~integral probability metrics \cite{muller_1997}, or by bounding such a distance with a linear combination of scale invariant {$\alpha$-divergences}.
 The latter is achievable without considerable computational overhead beyond what is normally necessary in variational inference contexts.